katarighe/katarighe/README.md

 ### About Me
 - 👋 My name is Mohamed A. Ighe, and my username is @katarighe
-- 👀 I’m interested in software
+- 👀 I’m interested various IT fields such as in software, data, IT support, etc.
 - 🌱 Currently a student at Microverse as of May 2023, currently learning how to code well.
-- 💞️ I’m looking to collaborate on developing new things
+- 💞️ I’m looking to collaborate on developing new things with partners.

 ### Langauges and Tools